Many pests cause chewing damage to plants. One of them is the grasshopper.

 Knock the grasshoppers off the plants and into a bucket of soapy water, where they’ll drown.
 You can also spray the solution directly on the pests.

-For the recipe, mix 4 tablespoons of liquid soap with a gallon of water.
-Dawn dish soap can work; however, use organic soaps for organic vegetable gardens.
+Mix 4 tablespoons of liquid soap with a gallon of water for the recipe.
+Dawn dish soap can work; however, you can use organic soaps for organic vegetable gardens.

 This solution will help you keep grasshoppers off your plants and prevent attacks.
 It is also great for getting rid of grasshoppers in your house.